How to Match Blazers and Shirts

 That’s why the choice of shirt is very wide.
 Very wide indeed.
 So let’s start with the, because I assume you’ll buy less than suits (obviously).

-The “big idea” is to get one or twoand 5 to 10 shirts.
+The “big idea” is to get one or twoand 5 or 6 shirts that you can wear interchangeably.
 All shirts should match either one or both .

 1. Keep you on the safe side when matching

 2. Give you more freedom of choice when matching patterned shirts (otherwise you would have to match two patterns – not an easy thing to do)

 OK, so you’re off to buy a solid color blazer.
 You can go for a “safe” color or for something a little edgy – your choice.
 Safe (non)colors include: black, navy blue, dark blue, dark brown and different shades of gray.

 If this is your first blazer, I recommend you go for one of these colors.
 The best part is that these “safe” colors are in fact neutrals, meaning they will work with pretty much any shirt in your closet, as long as they contrast with them.

 If you’re wearing a black, navy or gray blazer, a light blue or aare the obvious choices.

 The Golden Rule of Blazers: always try to make a contrast between the blazer and the shirt.
 Always.
 Yes, there are exceptions but unless you’re trying a more advanced outfit, you shouldn’t worry about them.
 For now, stick with a good contrast.

 So if you’re wearing a black blazer, you have to remember that black works with everything except brown and navy blue.
 The second thing you need to remember is to create contrast between your blazer and your shirt.